mamun2519/learn-devOps-concept/Bash-Scripting/readme.md

 ~
 ```

-- use this variable I doller sing or curlibracket
+- use this variable I $ sing or use this variable I doller sing or curly bracket

-Note: Do not spach in the variable name
+Note: Do not space in the variable name